Parsing and Compiling Models

 .

-If a single CDL string is passed as first argument, that CDL source is compiled to CSN synchroneously.
+is passed as first argument, it is interpreted as a CDL source string and compiled to CSN synchronously:

 let csn = cds.compile (`